-Phones are getting better at automatically backing up data, but unfortunately there’s always the possibility that you’ll lose your phone or drop it in water and lose everything.
-Thankfully, there are plenty of ways to backup that data, ensuring that even if something does happen to your phone, you won’t lose all those embarrassing photos of your kids you were going to show at their 21st birthday.
+There’s always the possibility that you’ll misplace your phone, or drop it in water and lose everything.
+Thankfully, there are plenty of ways to backup Android devices, ensuring that even if something happens to your phone, you won’t lose all those embarrassing photos of your kids you were going to show at their 21st birthday.

-Whether it be through Google, a third-party app, or your computer, here’s how to properly backup phones to make sure you never find yourself in a situation where you end up with lost data.
+Whether through Google, a third-party app, or your computer, there are multiple ways to back up phones to ensure you never find yourself in a situation where you lose data.

-Backing up most of your data is actually pretty easy with Google, and it has gotten far easier over the past few years.
-Unfortunately, there isn’t yet a one-stop backup method for Android phones through Google, but there are ways to backup different types of data.
-Keep in mind, however, that these options don’t cover things like SMS, though we do have an entire article to help you out with that.
-Here’s how to backup your data with Google.
+Backing up most of your data is pretty easy with Google, and it has gotten far easier over the past few years.
+Unfortunately, there isn’t yet a one-stop backup method for Android phones through Google.
+You’ll have to use different Google services to backup different data types.

 Photos and videos